 14.4.6 Equity price risk

 Equity risk arises from the level or volatility of market prices for equities.

-The Syndicate's equity risk exposure relates to financial assets and financial liabilities whose values will fluctuate as a result of changes in market prices, principally investment securities.
+The Syndicate's equity risk exposure relates to the fluctuations in values of financial assets as a result of changes in market prices.